How To Make Paneer At Home | Homemade Paneer In 15 Minutes

 1. Take milk in a heavy bottom vessel.
 Bring it to a boil.

-2 Once milk boils, pour in vinegar (or whatever agent you are using).
+2 Once milk boils, pour in vinegar (or whatever agent you use).
 Stir well.

 3. Milk starts to curdle.

-4. Check if it's completely separated and separated from whey.
+4. Check if it's wholly separated and separated from the whey.

-5. If it's not completely curdled, add some more vinegar.
+5. If it's not entirely curdled, add some more vinegar.

 6. Strain out from whey and wash with fresh water once.

-7. Put it in muslin cloth and squeeze out excess water.
+7. Put it in a muslin cloth and squeeze out excess water.

 8. Keep some heavy weight on it.
 Keep this for 15 minutes to set.